 There are several ways to explore Cinque Terre.
 Public transport links all the villages via bus or train.
 Getting around by boat is possible but expensive.
 Driving your own car is not advised as the roads and parking can be maddeningly busy.

 One of the best ways to experience Cinque Terre is by walking!
 You can hike from village to village and stay in each as long as you like.
 The area isn’t larger either – you could literally walk the entire route in a half-day.
-Refer to this guide for more information.
+Refer to this trail guide for more information.
+Just check before arriving to ensure hiking trails are open.

-Bologna is a bit of a local secret and receives far fewer visitors than its Tuscan neighbor.
+Bologna is a bit of a local secret and receives far fewer visitors than its Tuscan neighbour.
 Staying a few days here should be a welcome change of pace.

 The city is most famous for its many portici and hosting the oldest university in the Western world.
-Lesser known is Bologna’s thriving gastronomic culture and nightlife – both are some of the best in Italy.
+Perhaps just as well known is Bologna’s thriving gastronomic culture and nightlife – both are some of the best in Italy.

 terracotta rooftops and cityscape of bologna italy